paulinechin/resendPC/readme.md

 npm install
 ```

+## Send out your first HTML email
 You're ready to start sending HTML emails.

 ```
 npm run dev
 ```

+## Add react email
-It is recommended that you use react emails for to build out email templates.
+It is recommended that you use react emails to build out email templates.
 Add react email to your project.
 ```
 npx create-email@latest
 ```